tfc/tfc.github.io/_posts/2016-05-15-turing_tape_with_type_lists.md

 };
 {% endhighlight %}

-When shifting the tape to the *left*, the cursor becomes the tip, and only element in the previously empty right list.
+When shifting the tape to the *left*, the cursor becomes the tip.
+It is then the only element in the previously empty right list.
 There are no items coming from the left list, so it is still empty.
 The cursor is just set to `null_t`, representing an empty cell.